The Cartographer's Daughter · Chapter 66

 So at first light she went upriver with Lin on a rope run that smelled of tar, wet hemp, and every man's suspicion that paper was beginning to move faster than cargo.

-White Heron received them as it received everything: without gratitude, without ceremony, and with the look of a place that had been useful so long it considered explanation a form of theft.
+White Heron received them without gratitude, without ceremony, and with the look of a place that had been useful so long it considered explanation a form of theft.

-The plank desk Lin had built stood beneath the awning exactly where he had described it: two cargo baskets, one plank, one book shoved beneath it against mist.
+The plank desk Lin had built stood beneath the awning: two cargo baskets, one plank, one book shoved beneath it against mist.

 Marta put her hand on the wood first.
 It wobbled.